Usability testing: examples

 These examples demonstrate the numerous use cases of usability testing throughout the product development lifecycle.

-We can sum-up the overarching objectives of usability testing in three ways:
+We can sum up the overarching objectives of usability testing in three ways:

 • Identify pain points and usability issues: Uncover issues with the design of your digital solution.

-• Discover opportunities: Unlock insights about improvements that can be made to the user experience
+• Discover opportunities: Unlock insights about improvements that can be made to the user experience.

-Ready to learn more?
+Want to learn more?